 + PRO: Easy to make friends

-There are several online forums and Facebook groups that provide both expats and locals with the opportunity to come together over shared interests.
+It usually doesn’t take new arrivals long to make friends in Singapore, whether expat or local.
+Many online forums and social media groups provide both expats and locals with the opportunity to come together over shared interests.

-Otherwise, be on the lookout for organisations that hold social events, as these are great places to meet others.
-Becoming a member of an expat club or society, such as the American Association or the British Club, is a great way to find out what’s on.
+Otherwise, be on the lookout for organisations that host social events, as these are great places to meet like-minded individuals.
+Consider becoming a member of an expat club or society, such as the American Association or the British Club.

+These are the centre of the social scene for many expats.
 Expats can also consider taking a class, volunteering, or starting a blog about life in Singapore.
-These are all great ways to meet people.

 - CON: Pricey party scene

-Singapore puts a heavy "sin tax" on alcoholic beverages, making a night out on the town a really costly experience.
+Singapore puts a heavy ‘sin tax’ on alcoholic beverages, making a night out on the town a costly affair.
 The nicer clubs and bars sell drinks at a premium.